Plane landing at Newark airport blows tires, skids on runway

 United Airlines said Flight 627 from Denver was landing at 1 p.m.
 Saturday with 166 passengers when the tires blew.

-The FAA said the plane skidded off the pavement and its landing gear became stuck in a grassy area, but United spokesman Robert Einhorn said the plane remained on the runway.
+United spokesman Robert Einhorn said the plane remained on the runway.
+The FAA initially said it skidded off the pavement but later said it "veered to the left side of the pavement."

 The airline said some passengers with minor injuries refused medical attention and no one was seriously injured.
-The airport reported resuming flights shortly before 3 p.m. but delays could be expected.
+The airport reported resuming flights shortly before 3 p.m. but said to expect delays.
+It later reported operating in "limited capacity" after the National Transportation Safety Board said the plane shouldn't be moved until investigators arrived.

-Passenger Caroline Craddock says the pilot told everyone they blew two tires.
-She said someone hit their head and there was an elbow injury.

 Comments